[Updated] Everything you need to know about notes, notetaking and organizing notes in TradesViz trading journal v2.0

 Notes tab

-• Misc note: This is a note that is NOT attached to any other entity.
+• Misc note: This is a note that is NOT attached to any other entity when created HOWEVER they CAN be linked to ANY trade or day.
 If there are just notes or text content that you want to write down that you think cannot be categorized into any particular trade or day, this is the place to write it down.

 For example, this can be goals that you want to achieve for the month/week/year, etc., your learnings, long-term stocks watchlist, or - well, pretty much ANYTHING.